graphql/graphql-wg/rfcs/OptInFeatures.md

   # [...] other fields omitted for clarity

-  # list of @optIn features required to use this field
+  # list of @requiresOptIn features required to use this field
   requiresOptIn: [String!]
   args(includeDeprecated: Boolean = false, includeOptIn: [String!]): [__InputValue!]!
 }